Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 - To get a specific element of array do `array[index]`.
 - In order to update an element of array, do `array[index]=new_value`.
 - In order to find the length of array, do `array.length`.
-- In order to push an element into the array, use `array.push(element)`.
+- In order to append an element into the array, use `array.push(element)`.
 - Pushed element will go at the end of the array.
 - Suppose if we want to push the element at the begnning of the array, then use `array.unshift(element)`.
 - In order to remove the last element of the array, use `array.pop()`.